chrysanthos/auth-logging/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/chrysanthos/auth-logging.svg?style=flat-square)](https://packagist.org/packages/chrysanthos/auth-logging)
 [![Buy us a tree](https://img.shields.io/badge/Treeware-%F0%9F%8C%B3-lightgreen?style=flat-square)](https://plant.treeware.earth/chrysanthos/auth-logging)

-The Laravel package logs failed attempts to login.
-It stores the credentials used along with the user ip and user agent in a table where you can later check.
-A Nova tool will be provided soon.
+The "Auth Logging" package logs failed login attempts that occur in your app.
+It stores the credentials used along with the user ip and user agent in the database which you can analyse at a later point.

 ## Installation